Liquid369/blank/doc/README.md

 ### Need Help?

-* See the documentation at the [FLITS Wiki](https://github.com/dogecash/dogecash/wiki) for help and more information.
+* See the documentation at the [DogeCash Wiki](https://github.com/dogecash/dogecash/wiki) for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [FLITS Forum](http://forum.flitswallet.app/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [DogeCash Forum](http://forum.dogec.io/).
-* Join our Discord server [Discord Server](https://discord.flitswallet.app)
+* Join our Discord server [Discord Server](https://discord.dogec.io)

 Building
 ---------------------
-The following are developer notes on how to build FLITS Core on your native platform.
+The following are developer notes on how to build DogeCash Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)